 Choosing to make the switch to a straight razor is often one of the most difficult decisions a man has to make.
 The reason for this is that there is a wide range of issues to consider before making your decision.
 Our article is going to focus on shaving with a straight razor pros and cons and will help you come to a decision by carefully reviewing both sides of the issue.

 The Four Pros of Shaving With a Straight Razor

 The biggest pro that we are going to cover in our article on shaving with straight razor pros and cons is the level of closeness that a straight razor offers.
 Due to the blade’s construction, straight razors are able to produce one of the closest shaves possible.

 This is partly due to the way the blade is shaped.
 In addition, it offers a much larger cutting surface area than what you would typically see on cartridge razors and safety razors.
 If you’re using the right type of strop, you can further enhance the cutting edge of your straight razor and improve its performance substantially.

 2. Style Choices

-Another one of the main pros we discovered while conducting research for our article on shaving with a straight razor pros and cons is the wide selection of available style choices that they come in.
+Another one of the main pros we discovered while conducting research for our article on shaving with straight razor pros and cons is the wide selection of available style choices that they come in.
 With traditional cartridge razors, you are often limited to a small selection of plastic or metal handle designs with a multi-bladed cartridge that is replaced frequently.

 On the other hand, straight razors come in a wide range of colors and finishes.
 Some popular handle designs to consider include redwood, cedar, pine, and metallic options like chrome.
-Ultimately, you’re able to find a much larger assortment of style choices for straight razors that safety or cartridge razors.
+Ultimately, you’re able to find a much larger assortment of style choices for straight razors than safety or cartridge razors.